The Hudson River Foundation announces its 2019 Request for Hudson River Fund Research Proposals

 Hard copy submissions:

-One hard copy of the proposal with original signatures by the Institutional Representative and Principal Investigator on the Cover Page, postmarked by January 23, 2013, must also be sent to the Foundation at:
+One hard copy of the full proposal with original signatures by the Institutional Representative and Principal Investigator on the Cover Page and five copies (6 total), postmarked by Wednesday, January 16, 2019, must also be sent to the Foundation at:

 Hudson River Foundation